What is the Family and Medical Leave Act?

 Do I Get Health Insurance While on FMLA?

-During leave under the FMLA act, employers must maintain any group health plan like health insurance, disability insurance or any such benefit of which employees are already members.
-Companies who fail to continue insurance or cut off insurance coverage without giving adequate notice to an employee on family medical leave may be found in violation.
+During leave under the FMLA act, employers must maintain any group health plan for which the employee is already a member.
+This includes health insurance, disability insurance or any other such benefit.
+Companies who fail to continue insurance or cut off insurance coverage without giving adequate notice to an employee on family medical leave may be in violation.

 Can an Employer Require Proof for FMLA?

 If an employee reasonably anticipates needing to take family medical leave, he or she should give notice to the employer.
-A doctor’s certificate detailing the date of commencement of the illness as well the estimated duration of the illness should be produced before the employer.
+To do so, the employee should give the employer a doctor’s note.
+This note should detail details the date of commencement of the illness as well the estimated duration of the illness.

 If the leave is due to employee’s own illness, the doctor should also certify that the employee would be unable to perform his or her job.
 If the leave is for the care of a family member, then the doctor should certify the nature of the illness and also the fact that such member requires the help of the employee.